Media Room: Publications and Presentations

 Having worked with small and aspiring nonprofits for the past several years, I shared my advice about inspiring confidence on the part of major gift donors.
 Most all of my advice involves time, but little if any investment of money.
 I urge nonprofits to be lean and more “digital” to help amplify impact, and to make a positive impression that adequately reflects the energy, sophistication and importance of their work.

 I enjoyed speaking about “asking” for charitable gifts during lunch to the AFP Permian Basin Chapter on April 25.
-Thanks to the chapter for providing an honorarium and underwriting my travel expenses.
-To reach my slide deck, follow the link.
-This is a powerful, information-packed presentation and if your organization could benefit from hearing it, let me know by sending me a message using the secure contact form on this website.
+To reach my slide deck, see ISSUU.
+This is a powerful, information-packed presentation!
+I enjoyed giving it.

 Coffee Chat at the Regional Foundation Library, Austin.
 On May 25, I enjoyed discussing asking for major gifts, and turning difficult situations into positive outcomes.
 Please note the Regional Foundation Library is now the Texas Grants Resource Center, a division of The University of Texas at Austin.

 AFP DFW Philanthropy in Action conference, May 19 at the Irving Convention Center, “Asking for Major Gifts: Expecting the Unexpected.”
-My thanks go to Enterprise for providing travel support through a discount to The Honor Society of Phi Kappa Phi (I have been a member since 1985).
 I was delighted to have a “full house,” and so many excellent questions.
+See ISSUU for more.

-In April, 2017 Bloomerang kindly invited me to write a blog post on volunteers and volunteering.
-Here is a link to, “Think Volunteers Are More Trouble Than They Are Worth?
+In April 2017 Bloomerang kindly invited me to write a blog post on volunteers and volunteering, “Think Volunteers Are More Trouble Than They Are Worth?
 Think Again.”
-In thanks, Bloomerang made a donation to IREC: Interstate Renewable Energy Council.

 Sam Houston Association of Computer Scientists, Sam Houston State University, “Tech Solutions: Nonprofit Communications and Fundraising,” March 4 during the FutureTech Conference.
-Follow this link to my slide deck on SlideShare.
+See ISSUU for the slide deck.

 I was pleased to be quoted by Ricky Ribeiro of BizTech Magazine in, “4 Pearls of Wisdom for Nonprofit Technology in 2017″ (February 13).